 The above is accomplished by transferring all your assets and any real estate into a living trust after having created it.

 You can create a living trust on your own by downloading forms online, but before you rush off to do just that, consider the importance of the above.
 Are you comfortable entrusting the importance of all the above to a template—one often created long ago and never reviewed and updated by an attorney to satisfy current laws?
-Or are you starting to think you might need a living trust attorney after all?

 Retaining an experienced living trust attorney, one who will review your trust with you to ensure that the language in it covers everything specifically important to you, doesn’t need to cost a lot of money, contrary to what you often hear.

 On first look, a living trust might appear to be simple.
-But, there is a lot of legal jargon in there that could come back to bite you, or your heirs, if it’s not done in the way required to avoid probate and taxes.
+But, there is a lot of legal jargon in there that could come back to bite you, or your heirs, if it’s not written in the way required to avoid probate and taxes.
 If this is of concern to you, you might need a living trust attorney.
 Laws change, living trusts need to change along with them.
 Besides, what’s right for Joe next door is not necessarily right for you.